In January 2019, this chapter was revised throughout and should be re-read.

 Advice and assistance can be given by the LA children's social care to schools wishing to conduct more thorough assessments, for example the host family could be asked to give consent for checks of the local children and family social care service database, and also for checks with other local agencies (for example with GPs).

 In the event that a pupil's host family has been the subject of s47 enquiries, unless or until there is a satisfactory resolution of concerns, the family should be regarded by the UK school as unsuitable to receive or continue hosting a pupil from an overseas school.
-See Management of Allegations Against Staff and Volunteers Who Work with Children and Young People Procedure and Organised and Complex Abuse Procedure.
+See Allegations Against Staff or Volunteers who Work with Children Procedure and Organised and Complex Abuse Procedure.

 UK schools and agencies should take reasonable steps to ensure that a comparable approach is taken by relevant schools abroad.